MOSEK/mosek.rust/doc/source/api.rst

                   c      : & mut [f64] )

 ``transa``
-    Indicates whether the matrix :math:`A` must be transposed.
+    Indicates whether the matrix A must be transposed.
 ``transb``
-    Indicates whether the matrix :math:`B` must be transposed.
+    Indicates whether the matrix B must be transposed.
 ``m``
-    Indicates the number of rows of matrices :math:`A` and :math:`C`.
+    Indicates the number of rows of matrices A and C.
 ``n``
-    Indicates the number of columns of matrices :math:`B` and :math:`C`.
+    Indicates the number of columns of matrices B and C.
 ``k``
-    Specifies the number of columns of the matrix :math:`A` and the number of rows of the matrix :math:`B`.
+    Specifies the number of columns of the matrix A and the number of rows of the matrix B.
 ``alpha``
     A scalar value multipling the result of the matrix multiplication.
 ``a``
     The pointer to the array storing matrix A in a column-major format.
 ``b``
-    Indicates the number of rows of matrix :math:`B` and columns of matrix :math:`A`.
+    Indicates the number of rows of matrix B and columns of matrix A.
 ``beta``
-    A scalar value that multiplies :math:`C`.
+    A scalar value that multiplies C.
 ``c``
-    The pointer to the array storing matrix :math:`C` in a column-major format.
+    The pointer to the array storing matrix C in a column-major format.

-Performs a matrix multiplication plus addition of dense matrices.
-Given :math:`A`, :math:`B` and :math:`C` of compatible dimensions, this function computes

-.. math:: C:= \alpha op(A)op(B) + \beta C

-where :math:`\alpha,\beta` are two scalar values.
-The function :math:`op(X)` return :math:`X` if transX is YES, or :math:`X^T` if set to NO. Dimensions of :math:`A,b` must therefore match those of :math:`C`.

-The result of this operation is stored in :math:`C`.
+Performs a dense matrix multiplication.

 .. index:: gemv